troglobit/pimd/README.md

 PIM-SM is a designed to be a *protocol independent* multicast routing protocol.
-As such it relies on unicast protocols like, e.g, OSPF, RIP, or static routing entries, to figure out the path to all multicast capable neighboring routers.
+As such it relies on unicast protocols like, e.g, OSPF, RIP, or static routing entries to figure out the reverse path to multicast sources.
 This information is necessary in setups with more than one route between a multicast sender and a receiver to figure out which PIM router should be the active forwarder.

 However, pimd currently cannot retrieve the unicast routing distance (preference) and metric of routes from the system, not from the kernel